TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

   \frac{N_{tp} + N_{tn}}{N}
   $$

-- Sensitivity (Recall) : True positive rate.
+- Sensitivity (Recall) : (Out of all actually positives - whether labelled correctly or not), which are labelled positive).
+True positive rate.
 When it's positive, how often does it predict positive?

   $$
   \frac{N_{tp}}{N_{tp} + N_{fn}}
   $$

 - Specificity : True negative rate.
 When it's negative, how often does it predict negative?
-- Precision : (Out of all positive in model which is positive) Percentage labelled as positive in the model that are actually positive
+- Precision : (Out of all positives (false or true) in model which is actually true positive) Percentage labelled as positive in the model that are actually positive

   $$
   \frac{N_{tp}}{N_{tp} + N_{fp}}